cyfangus/cyfangus.github.io/_posts/2024-07-12-fraud-detection.md

 	•	These methods show understanding of the evolving fraud tactics financial institutions face and support compliance with AML and KYC protocols, ensuring institutional resilience.

 ### Business Insights
 1. Random Forest and XGBoost with SMOTE are the most robust combinations for fraud detection.
-They balance sensitivity (recall) and specificity (precision), crucial for minimizing operational loss, customer inconvenience, and regulatory exposure.
+They balance sensitivity (recall) and specificity (precision), crucial for **minimizing operational loss, customer inconvenience, and regulatory exposure**.
 They balance sensitivity (recall) and specificity (precision), crucial for minimizing operational loss, customer inconvenience, and regulatory exposure.
-2. Oversampling and synthetic augmentation give models a decisive edge, supporting real-time transaction screening and risk management.
+2. Oversampling and synthetic augmentation give models a decisive edge, **supporting real-time transaction screening and risk management**.
-3. Logistic Regression and neural networks are less effective without class balancing or advanced sampling, highlighting the need to align model selection with business risk profiles and operational imperatives.
+3. Logistic Regression and neural networks are less effective without class balancing or advanced sampling, highlighting the need to **align model selection with business risk profiles and operational imperatives**.

 ## Next Steps
 1. Optimize recall without sacrificing precision (class weights, threshold tuning)